B34MR/smbShakedown/README.md

     (anonymous connections not supported.)

     3.Configure "from" and "to" addresses:
-    (separate multiple email addresses with a comma)
+    (TIP: For multiple addresses, enter a file or seperate with a comma)

     4.Enter SMBCapture Server IP address, so it can be placed in body of email:
     EX: <img src=file://127.0.0.1/image/foo.gif>